morethantesting/morethantesting.github.io/blog/_posts/2021-02-10-software-testing-newsletters.markdown

 layout: post
 custom_css: blog/blog.css

-title: Top 5 Software Testing newsletters to follow in 2021
+title: Top 5 Software Testing newsletters to follow in 2022
-description: "Are you looking for fresh and high-quality news on Software Testing?
-Here you'll find top 5 Software Testing newsletters to follow in 2021."
+description: "Looking for fresh and high-quality news on Software Testing?
+Here you'll find the top 5 Software Testing newsletters to follow in 2022."
-excerpt: "Are you looking for fresh and high-quality news on Software Testing?
-Here you'll find top 5 Software Testing newsletters to follow in 2021."
+excerpt: "Looking for fresh and high-quality news on Software Testing?
+Here you'll find the top 5 Software Testing newsletters to follow in 2022."
-date: 2021-02-10T17:27:46+00:00
+date: 2022-02-10T17:27:46+00:00

 read_time: 3
 redirect_from: